Details

 2. Rule and Regulation

 Sec.
-1 Granting of Tenure.
+2 Granting of Tenure.
 Tenure denotes a status of continuing appointment as a member of the faculty at an institution of The University of Texas System.
-The granting of tenure means the entitlement of a faculty member of an institution of higher education to continue in the faculty member’s academic position unless dismissed by the institution for good cause in accordance with Regents’ Rule 31008.
+The granting of tenure means the entitlement of a faculty member of an institution of higher education to continue in the faculty member’s academic position unless terminated by the institution for good cause or summarily dismissed in accordance with Rule 31008.
 The granting of tenure may not be construed to create a property interest in any attribute of a faculty position beyond a faculty member’s continuing employment, including the faculty member’s regular annual salary and any privileges incident to the faculty member’s status as a tenured professor.

 Sec.
-3 Full-time Service Requirement.
-Only full-time service in the academic ranks of Professor, Associate Professor, Assistant Professor, and Instructor, or any combination thereof, shall be counted toward fulfillment of a required probationary period related to the award of tenure or a seven-year term appointment.
-Periods during which a faculty member is on leave of absence shall not be counted toward fulfillment of a required probationary period.
+4 Full-time Service Requirement Related to The Fulfillment of Required Probationary Period.
+Except in limited circumstances as determined by the institution, only full-time service in the academic ranks of Professor, Associate Professor, Assistant Professor, and Instructor, or any combination thereof, shall be counted toward fulfillment of a required probationary period related to the award of tenure or a seven-year term appointment.
+Institutions shall establish a policy that identifies the activities or circumstances that qualify as full-time service.

-5.1 Calculation of Service.
-For purposes of calculating the period of probationary service, an "academic year" shall be the period from September 1 through the following August 31.
+6.1 Calculation of Service.
+For purposes of calculating the period of probationary service, an "academic year" shall be the period from September 1 through the following August 31 unless institution policy provides otherwise.

-(1) A faculty member who determines that certain personal circumstances may impede his or her progress toward achieving demonstration of eligibility for recommendation of award of tenure may make a written request for extension specifying the reason(s) for the requested extension.
-Personal circumstances that may justify the extension include, but are not restricted to, disability or illness of the faculty member; status of the faculty member as a principal caregiver of a preschool child; or status of the faculty member as a principal caregiver of a disabled, elderly, or ill member of the family of the faculty member.
+(1) A faculty member who determines that certain personal or professional circumstances may impede his or her progress toward achieving demonstration of eligibility for recommendation of award of tenure may make a written request for extension specifying the reason(s) for the requested extension.
+Personal or professional circumstances that may justify the extension include, but are not restricted to, disability or serious illness of the faculty member; status of the faculty member as a principal caregiver of a preschool child; status of the faculty member as a principal caregiver of a disabled, elderly, or seriously ill member of the family of the faculty member; or activities that enhance the reputation of the institution and/or contribute to the faculty member’s professional development.
 It is the responsibility of the faculty member to provide appropriate documentation to adequately demonstrate why the request should be granted.

 (2) The request for extension shall be limited to one academic year.
-A request for an additional academic year's extension will follow the established request process, with the maximum duration of extension, whether consecutive or nonconsecutive, to be two academic years.
+A request for an additional academic year's extension will follow the established request process, with the maximum duration of extension, whether consecutive or nonconsecutive, to be two academic years unless otherwise required by applicable state or federal law.

-(3) Normally, requests for extension must be made in advance of the academic year or semester for which the extension is desired and may be made no later than three months prior to the deadline for initiation of the mandatory review process to determine recommended award of tenure or notice as provided under Rule 31002, Section 1 of the Regents’ Rules and Regulations, concerning notice of non-renewal, that the next year will be the faculty member's terminal year of appointment.
+(3) Normally, requests for extension must be made in advance of the academic year or semester for which the extension is desired and may be made no later than three months prior to the deadline for initiation of the mandatory review process to determine recommended award of tenure or notice as provided under Rule 31002, concerning notice of nonrenewal, that the next year will be the faculty member's terminal year of appointment.

 (4) The decision regarding the request shall be made by the chief academic officer of the institution, upon recommendation of the department chair and the dean, within a reasonable period of time and in a manner specified by institutional policy.